 EurEau comments on the fitness check of the Water Framework Directive

 The Water Framework Directive (WFD), adopted in 2000, was a ground-breaking Directive as it set out a journey to achieve ‘good status’ for water bodies by 2015.
-However, since then, the implementation of the WFD did not go as planned and the ambitions are unfortunately far from reached.
-EurEau welcomes the fitness check report on the WFD published by the European Commission on the 11 December 2019 that reflects broadly our assessment of the WFD as water sector.
-We are also glad to see that the Directive is “largely fit for purpose”.
+However, since then, the implementation of the WFD did not go as planned and the ambitions are unfortunately far from achieved.
+EurEau welcomes the fitness check report on the WFD published by the European Commission on 11 December 2019 that reflects broadly our assessment of the WFD as water sector.
+We are also glad to see that the directive is “largely fit for purpose”.
 Protecting European water resources plays a central role in the work of all water operators.